-- points (ndarray) The grid coordinates of the points - full (bool) Flag indicating whether angular coordinates are specified class SphericalSymGridBase(radius, shape)
+- points (ndarray) The grid coordinates of the points - full (bool) Indicates whether coordinates along symmetric axes are specified

 Bases: GridBase

 Base class for d-dimensional spherical grids with angular symmetry where R{outer} is the outer radius of the grid and R{inner} corresponds to a possible inner radius, which is zero by default.
 The radial direction is discretized by N support points.